edwardjkim/info490/week03/workflow.md

 `script` in this case is `bash`), the rest of the cell will be run by that script.
 Now a notebook named `hello` should appear in the lsit of notebooks in your *IPython Dashboard*.

+When you are done writing your code, go to *FIle* > *Download as*, and download your code **both** as `.ipynb` and `.py`.
+The IPython notebooks format will be used for peer grading, and the regualr Python format will be used for instructor grading and for importing your existing codes as modules (more on this later).
+You should upload both formats onto Moodle.